DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/data/ef.md

 ## Operational Store
 For storing [operational data]({{<ref "./operational">}}) then the operational store can be used.
-This support provides implementations of the *IPersistedGrantStore*, *IDeviceFlowStore*, and *ISigningKeyStore* extensibility points.
+This support provides implementations of the *IPersistedGrantStore*, *IDeviceFlowStore*, *IServerSideSessionStore*, and *ISigningKeyStore* extensibility points.
 The implementation uses a *DbContext*-derived class called *PersistedGrantDbContext* to model the table in the database.

 To use the operational store support, use the *AddOperationalStore* extension method after the call to *AddIdentityServer*: